-If you’ve never worked with cotton yarn before, you’ll need to know how this fiber behaves, feels, and looks.
+If you’ve never knit with cotton yarn before, you’ll need to know how this fiber behaves, feels, and looks.
 Truly, before beginning any knitting project, you should be knowledgeable about your knitting fiber.
 So today, we’re going to talk about cotton from field to fiber to finished product.

 There’s a lot of information, as you can imagine, so there’s no time to waste.
 Let’s get right to it.